ENQUIRE NOW

 22 Oct 2021

-In addition to the assessment of different curriculum areas, the baseline assessment of Huili Nursery also includes the assessment of wellbeing and involvement.
+In addition to the assessment of different curriculum areas, the baseline assessment of Hiba Nursery also includes the assessment of wellbeing and involvement.
 This drives two important questions: How are the children feeling? (wellbeing) How engaged are they in their activities? (involvement)

 High wellbeing contributes to the children’s mental health, helps children manage feelings, enhances their self-confidence, self-value, resilience, and it also broadens and builds positive emotions.
 High involvement children are engaged and not easily interrupted, full of energy and motivation and driven by curiosity, which is conducive to the occurrence of deep learning.